 Common Mistakes in Storing Flour and Practicable Solutions to Avoid Spoilage

-Storing Flour Without Locking Out Oxygen
+Storing Flour by Preventing Oxygen Exposure

 Learn how you can better store your food items HERE.